Exclusive: Repsol comes up dry in Cuba offshore well

-HAVANA (Reuters) - Spanish oil company Repsol said on Friday that the first well in an oil exploration project in Cuban waters has come up dry, delivering bad news to the communist island striving for economic strength and energy independence.
+HAVANA (Reuters) - Spanish oil giant Repsol said Friday that the first of three planned wells in Cuban waters was unsuccessful, a blow to Cuba’s hopes for energy independence.

-At least two more wells are expected to be drilled by other companies.
-Cuba hopes to wean itself off Venezuelan oil and become an oil exporter.

-“I can confirm that the Repsol well in Cuba has been reported to be unsuccessful and that we are proceeding to plug and abandon the well,” a Repsol (REP.MC) spokesman in Madrid told Reuters.
+“I can confirm that the Repsol well in Cuba has been reported to be unsuccessful and that we are proceeding to plug and abandon the well,” a Repsol spokesman told Reuters.

-Repsol operated the well in a consortium with Norway’s Statoil (STL.OL) and a unit of India’s ONGC (ONGC.NS), drilling 4,500 meters into the sea bed a mile deep in the Gulf of Mexico.
+Repsol operated the well in a consortium with Norway’s Statoil (STL.OL) and a unit of India’s ONGC (ONGC.NS), drilling 4,500 meters into the sea bed of the Gulf of Mexico.

+The disappointing result was a blow to the communist island’s hopes of weaning itself from Venezuelan oil, but not a fatal one because Malaysia’s state-owned Petronas will soon begin a second exploration well in Cuban waters in partnership with Russian’s Gazprom Neft SIBB.MM.

 “It’s a bust.
-It doesn’t mean there’s not oil out there (in Cuba’s offshore), but it looks like they missed the reservoir,” one industry expert said of the well about 20 miles off Cuba’s northern coast.
+It doesn’t mean there’s not oil out there (in Cuba’s offshore), but it looks like they missed the reservoir,” one industry expert said of the well, drilled in 5,600 feet of water more than 20 miles off Cuba’s northern coast.

-Repsol began drilling at the end of January after the Scarabeo 9, a massive Chinese-built drilling rig owned by Italy’s Saipem (SPMI.MI), arrived at the island after traveling half way around the world from Singapore.
+Repsol began drilling at the end of January after the Scarabeo 9, a massive Chinese-built drilling rig owned by Italy’s Saipem (SPMI.MI) arrived at the island following a trip half way around the world from Singapore.

-When Repsol finishes plugging the well in the next few days, the rig will be handed over to Malaysia’s state-owned Petronas, which in partnership with Russia’s Gazprom Neft will sink a second well about 100 miles west of the current drill site.
+The rig was scheduled to be handed over soon to Petronas, which will sink a second well about 100 miles to the west of the current drill site.

-Venezuela’s PDVSA is tentatively scheduled to get the rig for a third well in the island’s waters.
+Venezuela’s PDVSA is tentatively scheduled to then get the rig for a third well.

-Repsol drilled the only previous Cuba offshore well in 2004 and said that it had found oil but it was not commercial.
+Repsol drilled the only previous Cuba offshore well in 2004 and said it found oil but that it was not “commercial.”
+Reportedly, it has said it is undecided about drilling another Cuban well.

-It said it was evaluating other well prospects in Cuba to decide whether it will drill again.

-For Cuba, the project has high stakes because finding oil could make it energy independent and help the government achieve its goal of assuring the survival of the communist system put in place by Fidel Castro after he took power in a 1959 revolution.
+For Cuba, the offshore exploration project has high stakes because the finding of oil could make it energy independent and possibly an oil exporter, which would aid its chronically troubled economy.

 Cuba has said it may have at least 20 billion barrels of oil in its part of the Gulf of Mexico, although the U.S. Geological Survey has estimated a more modest 5 billion.